pkemkes/ctf-challenges/crypto/README.md

 Build the docker image using the provided Dockerfile or use the image provided on DockerHub ([pkemkes/ctf-crypto](https://hub.docker.com/repository/docker/pkemkes/ctf-crypto/general)).

-There are three important environment value that should be set when deploying the image on your challenge server:
+There are three important environment values that should be set when deploying the image on your challenge server:

 | Name | Default | Description |
 |--------|--------|---|